edgeof8/tIRC/README.md

   - Features robust validation, thread-safe access, and automatic persistence to `state.json`, ensuring reliable session continuity and easier debugging.

 - **Dynamic Command System (`pkgutil`):**
   - The command loading mechanism has been refactored to use `pkgutil.walk_packages`, enabling more reliable and extensible discovery of commands from nested directories within `pyrc_core/commands/`.
   - This resolves issues with commands not being found and simplifies the addition of new command modules.
+  - Commands are now more modular and easier to maintain, with clear separation between different command categories.

-- **Robust IRCv3 Feature Handling (CAP Negotiation & SASL):**
+- **Enhanced IRCv3 Feature Handling:**

-  - **CAP Negotiator (`CapNegotiator`):** Implemented comprehensive timeout mechanisms to prevent hangs during capability negotiation.
+  - **CAP Negotiator (`CapNegotiator`):** Now coordinated by `ConnectionOrchestrator`, it implements comprehensive timeout mechanisms to prevent hangs during capability negotiation.
 Enhanced state tracking and clearer coordination with SASL authentication.
-  - **SASL Authenticator (`SaslAuthenticator`):** Introduced step-based timeouts for SASL authentication flow, ensuring timely progression or failure.
+  - **SASL Authenticator (`SaslAuthenticator`):** Integrated with `ConnectionOrchestrator`, it features step-based timeouts for SASL authentication flow, ensuring timely progression or failure.
 Improved error handling and defensive checks for credentials and CAP status.
-  - **Registration Handler (`RegistrationHandler`):** Refined the registration flow to wait for the full completion (or timeout) of CAP and SASL before proceeding with post-registration actions like channel joins and NickServ identification, leading to more stable connections.
+  - **Registration Handler (`RegistrationHandler`):** Managed by `ConnectionOrchestrator`, it implements a refined registration flow that coordinates with CAP and SASL operations, ensuring proper sequencing of post-registration actions like channel joins and NickServ identification.

 - **Streamlined DCC Command Handling:**